Bridget (Guilty Gear): Appearances

 Bridget was introduced in the third installment of the series, Guilty Gear X2 (2002), where she was presented as a cross-dressing boy wearing a nun's habit.
-Bridget was born male, one of twin brothers named and raised by their parents as a girl in a British village.
-They do this to protect her, since the villagers believe that identical twins bring bad luck.
-Bridget nonetheless grows up identifying as a boy and, determined to prove the superstition wrong and bring home riches, becomes a bounty hunter who fights with a yo-yo and Roger (ロジャー, Rojā), Bridget's mechanical, oversized teddy bear.
-In Guilty Gear XX Accent Core Plus (2008), since Bridget feels she has proven her masculinity by defeating several opponents, she decides to become an entertainer.
+Bridget was assigned male at birth, one of twin brothers named and raised by her wealthy parents as a girl in a British village.
+They do this to protect her and to hide her cisgender identity, since the other villagers believe that identical twins bring bad luck, and her parents were not willing to give her away.
+Bridget nonetheless grows up identifying as a boy.
+She possesses a cheerful and happy personality, which is result of her trying to not worry her parents who, unable to raise her as a boy, were in pain and felt guilt for feeling they are forcing her to live in a certain way.
+She even took up yo-yoing in order to show that she was happy.
+However, she realized the more she insisted that she was happy, the more it pained her parents.
+Bridget came to the conclusion that in order to free her parents from their guilt and to make them happy, she would need to live as a man and to bring home riches to disprove the superstitions.
+To do this, she becomes a bounty hunter who fights with her yo-yo and Roger (ロジャー, Rojā), Bridget's mechanical, oversized teddy bear.
+Although she makes one of her first bounties on the Gear Dizzy, she is tricked by I-No in taking fake bounties targeting other cast of characters.
+In one ending path, she goes to Ky to receive her bounty rewards.
+He points out that the targets of these fake bounties are innocent but compensates her for her troubles anyway.
+In a second path, Bridget finds Dizzy with May and the Jellyfish Pirates and tries to capture the Gear.
+However, after the fight, she finds out that Dizzy isn't a bad person and befriends her instead.
+In the last path, Johnny intervenes and tries to seduce Bridget but soon gets embarrassed after he realized that she is a boy.

+In Guilty Gear XX Accent Core Plus (2008), despite working to become an accomplished bounty hunter, all the wanted criminals were already taken care of.
+In order to make ends meet, she decides to become an entertainer.
 Although she tries to recruit Venom for his talent at pool and I-No for her ability to play electric guitar, both refuse her suggestion.
 Without money, in one ending Bridget works as a waitress in Jam Kuradoberi's restaurant.
 In an alternate ending she returns to her birth village, finds that her twin brother has disappeared, and begins searching for him.